LLNL/RAJA/docs/sphinx/user_guide/feature/sort.rst

 ``keys_container`` as ``RAJA::sort`` does in ``container`` and reorders the sequence of values in ``vals_container`` by permuting the sequence of values in the same manner as the sequence of keys; i.e. the sequence of pairs is sorted based on comparing their keys.
+Detailed examples are provided in :ref:`tut-sort-label`.

 .. note:: The comparator used in ``RAJA::sort_pairs`` only compares keys.